 Total Market Value = Share Market Price * Number of Shares

 ACB = Initial Investment + Additional Contributions + Reinvested Distributions – Previous Redemptions

 However, when you start selling and buying and selling and buying and so forth … the ROI calculation starts to get blurry.
 The initial investment changes when you buy a new investment.

 The Details To Track

 It’s all in the details.
 I basically track the initial number of shares I purchase and then I track the total number of shares I have which gives me the number of shares from my DRIP using simple math.
-I basically don’t include my DRIP shares in my ACB.
-My reason is simple, the DRIP is part of my profit and I want to track my profit.
-It’s comparable with a capital gains only investment where you don’t earn dividends, I compare my invested capitals with the overall profit.
+Over time, I have updated my approach to track all transactions such as BUY, SELL, DIV and DRIP.